ericroberts/percentable/README.md

 # Percentable

-TODO: Write a gem description
+Small gem to make working with percents easier.

 ## Installation